container based virtualization

 LACP negotiation and redundant switches

-You can form channels between active and passive ports or two active ports but not passive and passive ports.
-If the correct modes are not configured on each side of the challenge, the port channel will not negotiate and remain down.
+You can form channels between active and passive or two active ports but not passive and passive ports.
+The port channel will not negotiate and remain down if the correct modes are not configured on each side of the challenge.

-The following diagram depicts the logical and physical of a vPC virtual port channel.
+The following diagram depicts the logic and physical aspects of a vPC virtual port channel.
 This is not specific to a Cisco vPC but all aggregation technologies.
 We have several physical redundant links; in our case, four appear to be one prominent link from a logical perspective.

 vpc virtual port channel